nextstrain/auspice/docs-src/docs/server/introduction.md

 (If you're interested, this is what we do with [nextstrain.org](https://nextstrain.org), where only some of the pages use Auspice.
 You can see all the code behind that server [here](https://github.com/nextstrain/nextstrain.org).)

+## Deploying via Heroku

+It should be simple to deploy a custom version of auspice to any server, but we have experience using [Heroku](https://heroku.com/) apps for this.
+Deploying to Heroku is straightforward, but there are a few points to note:
+1. You must set the config var `HOST` to `0.0.0.0` for the app.
+1. You will need to either create a `Procfile` or a `npm run start` script which calls `auspice view` (or `npx auspice view` depending on how you implement auspice)
+1. Make sure the datasets to be served are either (a) included in your git repo or (b) downloaded by the heroku build pipeline.
+[We use option (b)](https://github.com/nextstrain/auspice/blob/master/package.json) by specifing a npm script called `heroku-postbuild`.